Marriage Requirements & Registration in UAE

 - Medical fitness: Both parties must undergo a premarital medical screening for genetic and communicable diseases before the marriage can be registered.

 - Non-Muslim marriages: Non-Muslims can marry under their home country's laws at their embassy or consulate.
-Since 2022, Abu Dhabi also offers a civil marriage option through the Abu Dhabi Judicial Department (ADJD).
+Since 2022, Abu Dhabi offers a civil marriage option through the Abu Dhabi Judicial Department (ADJD) that takes as little as one day — the first civil marriage system in the Gulf.
+Dubai residents can also use this Abu Dhabi facility.

 When does it apply?